Ways To Give

 You may donate by mailing a check (write MWS Scholarship Fund in the memo section), transferring stock, or entering credit card info by clicking here and typing “Scholarship Fund” in the Comments box.
 Thank you!

-Donations in memory of loved ones who have passed away, and gifts in honor of people you admire, may be made to Texas Hearing Institute’s annual fund, fundraising events, Melinda Webb School Scholarship Fund, and the Texas Hearing Institute endowment.
-Simply let us know the names of the loved ones when you donate, and who you would like us to notify about your gift.
+Donations in memory of loved ones who have passed away, and gifts in honor of people you admire, may be made to Texas Hearing Institute’s annual fund, fundraising events, Melinda Webb School Scholarship Fund, and Texas Hearing Institute’s endowment.

 Your employer, your spouse’s employer, or your previous employer if you are retired, might double or even triple the amount of your donation, or make a cash donation based on time you volunteer at Texas Hearing Institute.